neilspell/Bootstrap/Erasmus+ Lesson.md

 ![image](https://github.com/user-attachments/assets/6a52fa1a-fa86-407b-bd54-a9efcf199472)

-# Bootstrap & HTML/CSS Lesson Template
+# Erasmus+ Website - Using Bootstrap, HTML & CSS
 ![image](https://github.com/user-attachments/assets/92455cf4-f9fe-46a2-8d00-ba4779a91b79)

 ## Introduction

 Welcome to our web development workshop!

 In this lesson, you'll work in pairs (Czech and Irish students) to create a webpage documenting the Czech students' stay in Galway.
 You'll learn how to use _HTML, CSS,_ and _Bootstrap_ to create responsive, attractive web pages with various interactive elements.

 ## Project Overview